 What do I do if I experience offensive or disruptive activity during a Zoom session?

 Zoombombing can happen in Zoom or any other video conferencing solution.
 If you experience such activities, please report the incident as soon as possible to a member of the University IT staff.

 Student-athletes will be receiving an update from the Athletics department concerning return to campus protocols and timeline.
 All questions regarding athletics should be directed to your coach or the Athletics department staff.

 Seaver College and Pepperdine University recognize that many of our students and their families have been affected significantly by the COVID-19 pandemic.
 Our institution and our people have experienced these same negative effects.
 At the same time, our commitment to providing each student a premier educational and residential experience of his or her choosing during the pandemic has required significant institutional investment beyond a normal academic year.
-After considered deliberation, Seaver College's tuition will remain unchanged from the previously published amount of $28,875 in the fall semester.
-The Student Government Association Campus Life Fee—which supports Inter Club Council, Student Government Association, Student Programming Board, Student Wellness Advisory Board, as well as on- and off-campus programming—will be $63 in the fall 2020 semester.
+After considered deliberation, Seaver College's tuition will remain unchanged from the previously published amount of $28,875.
+The Student Government Association Campus Life Fee—which supports Inter Club Council, Student Government Association, Student Programming Board, Student Wellness Advisory Board, as well as on- and off-campus programming—will be $63.

 To support students and families during this unprecedented time, the University has an appeal process for those with documented special circumstances.
 For more information on how to submit an appeal for additional financial assistance toward tuition costs review the Special Circumstances page.